bahelms/super_perfundo/posts/drafts/quarto-part-1.md

 as a web app.
 This first post covers the majority of how the app functions.
 In a future post, I'll go over writing a useful AI for the user to play against.

+If you want to play, click [here](/quarto) or that button in the menu up there ^.
+I focused only on getting this to render properly for desktop browsers.
+It is most definitely not mobile-friendly currently, so don't try to play it on your phone.

 ### The Game of Quarto
 The game itself is fairly simple; it's like Tic-Tac-Toe on steroids.
 You must get four in a row to win.
 However, instead of having only one of two types of pieces to line up,